La Litanie des Cendres

 La Litanie des Cendres is the second full-length album by the French doom metal/gothic metal band Angellore.
 The title is French for 'the litany of the ashes'.
 The album was released both in a digital version and CD through Shunu Records on 21 August 2015.
 The CD version features a special digipak design and cards instead of a booklet.

 Produced by Angellore and Florent Krist, it was mastered by Markus Skroch from the Kalthallen Studios (Germany).
 The layout and design is by Florent Castellani.
+The songs were written from 2009 to 2011 during the Errances sessions.